yetnt/ic4d/README.md

 } = require("ic4d");
 ```

-and for yall ts lovers
+and for yall ts lovers (I tried using this in ts and damn is it hard work.)

 ```ts
 import * as ic4d from "ic4d";